So you want to print from your Chromebook, and you want the best printer for your Chromebook.

 The best of the best printers for Chromebooks

-- If you want a budget printer, go with the MG5722
+- If you want a proven and reliable budget printer that handles all the basic jobs, go with the MG5722

-- If you’re using the printer for an office setting, go with one of the Samsung printers
+- If you’re using the printer for an office setting and need high-volume printing, go with one of the Samsung printers

-- If you’re using it for your home, office, or dorm, go with MX922 or MX492
+- If you’re using it casually for your home office, work office, or dorm, go with the MX922 or MX492

-We hope this buyer’s guide helps guide your decision in choosing the best printer for your Chromebook.
-If so, please consider sharing this article to whoever may need it.
+I hope this buyer’s guide helps guide your decision in choosing the best printer for your Chromebook.
+If so, please consider sharing this article with whoever may need it.

-Choosing the right printer isn’t hard at all, and we want all Chromebook owners to know that.
+Choosing the right printer isn’t hard at all, and I want all Chromebook owners to know that.
 Let’s stop the “Chromebooks can’t print” rumors and let’s stop the bashing already.

-If you have any other excellent printers that are compatible with Chromebooks, leave them in the comments and we’ll review them.
-Let us hear ’em.
+If you have any other excellent printers that are compatible with Chromebooks, leave them in the comments and I’ll review them.
+Or if you have any questions, let me know as well.